Allstate Protection Plans

 EXPERTISE COMES FROM EFFORT

-Nobody magically becomes an expert of their product overnight, but in the short timeframe of my internship, it sure felt like I needed to.
 I worked on multiple projects over 10 weeks, and this required me to be proactive in reaching out to better equip myself with the right background knowledge for each one.
 My team always pushed me to ask questions even when I didn’t think I had any, and this definitely helped me in the long run.

 THANKS FOR HAVING ME, ALLSTATE!